sergiosag/poke-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.

+Uses [PokeApi](pokeapi.co/) to collect the data.
+App divided in two primary screens:
+- Pokedex: Displays the list of all pokemon in the Kanto region.
+- Buscador: Allows users to find any of the pokemon in the Kanto region using on their number as search param

+And finally a third screen that displays pokemon details.
+You can access to this by clicking on any pokemon form the pokedex's list or in the searcher, once you do de search clicking on "Mas informacion..."

+## Install project

+Run `npm install` for install all the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.